Ischemic Stroke (Clots)

 - Cerebral embolism is a blood clot that forms at another location in the circulatory system, usually the heart and large arteries of the upper chest and neck.
 Part of the blood clot breaks loose, enters the bloodstream and travels through the brain’s blood vessels until it reaches vessels too small to let it pass.
 A main cause of embolism is an irregular heartbeat called atrial fibrillation.
 It can cause clots to form in the heart, dislodge and travel to the brain.

+Stroke is a medical emergency.
+If someone is experiencing symptoms, they should still call 911 as soon as possible.
 By learning and sharing the F.A.S.T. warning signs, you just might save a life from stroke.

 Want to share recovery and rehabilitation experiences with other survivors?
 Find reassurance or offer your own words of wisdom on the American Heart / American Stroke Association's Support Network.